twpayne/chezmoi/assets/chezmoi.io/docs/developer-guide/architecture.md

 ## Testing

-chezmoi has a mix of, unit, integration, and end-to-end tests.
+chezmoi has a mix of unit, integration, and end-to-end tests.
 Unit and integration tests use the [`github.com/alecthomas/assert/v2`][assert] framework.
 End-to-end tests use [`github.com/rogpeppe/go-internal/testscript`][testscript] with the test scripts themselves in